Mykhailo-Zhuk/test-task-react-apollo-graphql/README.md

 - Ability to change the currency of the store to one of the available currencies. + -->

 <!-- Problems:
-1. When ProductBag component rendered value from state not rendered and is equal to 0;
+1. When ProductBag component rendered value from state not rendered and is equal to 0-->
-2. Total price in Navigation-->